Matthew-Dove/Std.Out/README.md

 --key | -k: The name of the configuration in app settings, that defines the table name, and index to use.
 --cid | -c: The Correlation Id stored in a table's index.
 Used to get the item's pk, and sk values; in order to load the db item.

+stdout db --key appname --action createCustomer --actionkey appname

+--key | -k: The name of the configuration in app settings, that defines the table name, and index to use.
+--action | -a: The name of the action to load correlation data from.
+--actionkey | -ak: The name of the Load source to use from the configuration in app settings.

 stdout db --key appname --partitionkey pk_value